Robots that learn to evaluate models of collective behavior: Acknowledgments

 All behavioral models are agent-based and determine future movement (linear velocity $v$, angular velocity $\omega$), based on the current state of the agents.
 The models can be used autoregressively to generate behavior over multiple timesteps.

-\begin{description} \item[\textit{Follow} Model] As a baseline we use an agent model that moves at constant speed and always rotates so that it points directly to the closest other agent.
+\begin{description} \item[$M_{Follow}$] As a baseline we use an agent model that moves at constant speed and always rotates so that it points directly to the closest other agent.
 This leads to simple aggregation and the ability to follow another agent.

-\item[\textit{Zone} Model] The zone model described in \cite{couzin_collective_2002} has constant speed and three mathematically described behaviors which are selected depending on the distance between agents using thresholds.
+\item[$M_{Zone}$] The model described in \cite{couzin_collective_2002} has constant speed and three mathematically described behaviors which are selected depending on the distance between agents using thresholds.
 In the closest zone, the agents repulse each other (zone of repulsion), in the next zone they align their orientations (zone of orientation), and in the largest zone they attract each other (zone of attraction).
-Despite being simple it has shown to create swarm behavior like aggregation or polarization.
-The zone model was extended by controllable noise added to $v$ and $\omega$, as well as by a wall detection module.
+The model was extended by controllable noise added to $v$ and $\omega$, as well as by a wall detection module.
 If the agent is close to a wall and is heading towards the wall, a repulsion force is added.
 If the agent is in a certain distance of the wall and is heading away from the wall, an attraction force is added.
 This leads to the ability to swim close to walls while avoiding collisions, which is a behavior we found often in real swarm recordings.

-\item[\textit{Force} Model] The variable speed model described in \cite{klamser_impact_2021} has a preferred speed that it tries to reach.
+\item[$M_{Force}$] The variable-speed model described in \cite{klamser_impact_2021} has a preferred speed that it tries to reach.
 Additionally it has a preferred distance to other agents, which leads to attraction if agents are far apart and repulsion if they are close.
 These forces can influence the velocity of the agents.
 The model was also modified to introduce nondeterministic behavior and wall repulsion.